-The Cornell Fashion Expo competition held each spring showcases our students’ design innovations.
-Entries are judged on inventiveness, human connection and sustainability.
+The Cornell Fashion & Design Expo is an annual spring competition to showcase our students’ design innovations.
 Those selected present their designs to alumni and industry partners in New York City.

 The Barbara L. Kuhlman Scholars’ Group Exhibition showcases unique fiber arts and wearable artworks created by fashion design students who were awarded the Barbara L. Kuhlman scholarship.
 The exhibition is the culmination of a year-long process.